 The main residential-office-representative building with dimensions of 18×35 meters stood on the southern side.
 It had a gable roof with a turret on the buttress and two turrets flanking the front (north) elevation.
 The thick perimeter wall probably gave the opportunity to get around the building on the crown of the defensive porch.
 The building had two floors and basements and an entrance placed in the middle of the façade from the side of the courtyard.
 Probably it led, through brick, external stairs, to the court premises, the archives, and further the royal chambers.
 The cellars were barrel vaulted.
 Their south-western bay was used as a warehouse, because it was found a pit for resources there.
 The second bay was divided by a narrow corridor into three rooms.
 The southern part was occupied by the room for the guards, warmed by fireplace.
 The northern part served as a prison, as evidenced by the traces of the shackles near the floor.
 Only two small openings provided light here, one of which was covered by the western range.
 In the south corner there was a small, separate place for a hypocaustum stove, which accumulated heat through hot stones located above the grate.
 From there, the ducts distributed heat to individual rooms of the building (hot air emerged through the openings in the floors).
-The remaining rooms have not been well recognized, it is only known that they were covered with timber ceilings and equipped with numerous architectural details (eg traces of a pointed, well-profiled sandstone portal were found).
+The remaining rooms have not been well recognized, it is only known that they were covered with timber ceilings and equipped with numerous architectural details (eg traces of a pointed, moulded sandstone portal were found).

 Yet in the Middle Ages on the north side of the main building, right next to the defensive wall, a small, lower (two floors) west wing was added, probably of residential function.
 It did not reach the main tower, leaving a fragment of the free curtain from the side of the courtyard.
 From the east, the main building was adjoined by a kitchen equipped with a chimney.
 There must have been a well near it, or perhaps in the kitchen interior.